mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 ### Instrumental Agency

+As previously explored, varied conceptions of agency exist including: instrumental, authorial and transformative agency [@matusov_mapping_2016].
+(See methodology chapter).

+To summarise similarities and distinctions between mediation and a transformative approach  [@isaac_cultural_2022], it is beyond an instrumental approach to provoke change in the environment.

 The exploration of tensions in Chapter 5 summary, design decisions of tool use can to increase agency in practical terms by providing affordances or by removing barriers to use.
 Conceptually these practical dimension can be framed as instrumental agency or removing aspects of negative liberty caused by technical barriers [@matusov_mapping_2016, p.
 433].